 “You don’t understand!”
 Tanner curled his hands like claws near his gut.
 “I sent those things to remind you all that I was still alive.
 Do you know how many times I sat alone in hotel rooms and airports hoping to make it back for a holiday?
 Do you know how it felt to not be here when Mother died?”

-“She liked it because it was her link to the outside.
-Why do you think she never left the house?”
+“Mother liked it because it was her link to the outside,” Tanner answered, “Why do you think she never left the house?”

 “No!
-Uncle, no,” Marlene shouted, “I want to go with you.”
+Uncle, no,” Marlene cried.
+“I want to go with you.”

-Philip stared wide-eyed at Marlene and then his brother.
+Philip stared wide eyed at Marlene and then his brother.
 His lips quivered with unspoken words.

 Tanner turned to Marlene, “I’m sorry my dear, but I can’t stay if your father doesn’t want me.
 Don’t worry, you’ll walk again, I know you will!”

+Tanner turned around defiantly.
 “No, what have YOU done, Phil?”

 “Yes, you can,” Tanner ordered with a raised fist.

-Philip dropped to his knees weeping, “No, no, you can’t leave me.”
+Philip dropped to his knees weeping.
+“No, no, you can’t leave me.”